NREL/torc/docs/architecture.rst

 Documents
 ---------

-- events: Orchestration software posts events when starting and completing worker nodes and jobs. etc.
+- events: Torc posts events when starting and completing worker nodes and jobs.

 Users can post their own events.
 Common structure is TBD.